SinglePoint Launches Wholly Owned Brand 1606 Original Hemp

 SinglePoint introduces - 1606 Original Hemp

-/EIN News/ -- PHOENIX, Oct.
-31, 2019 (GLOBE NEWSWIRE) -- via OTC PR WIRE – SinglePoint Inc. (OTCQB: SING) has launched into the smokable hemp market, releasing its wholly owned brand, 1606 Original Hemp.
+UNITED STATES, October 31, 2019 /EINPresswire.com/ -- SinglePoint Inc. OTCQB:SING – SinglePoint has launched into the smokable hemp market.
+Releasing its wholly owned brand 1606 Original Hemp.
 The brand will carry a variety of smokable hemp products.
-Recently, the company presented at NACS 2019 and had a phenomenal response driving the creation of 1606.
-To date, the company has shipped orders to convenience store owners with a collective 250 doors and has interest from over 100 parties that collectively have over 15,000 doors.
+Recently the company presented at NACS 2019 and had a phenomenal response driving the create of 1606.
+To date the company has shipped order to convenience store owners with a collective 250 doors and has interested from over 100 parties that collectively have over 15,000 doors.

 The name derives from the first hemp crop planted in 1606 in North America.
 SinglePoint has planned to expand the brand quickly through retail, distribution, and a new ecommerce site currently in development.